Two Russians and one Ukrainian guilty of downing Flight MH17

 Families of victims stood weeping and wiping away tears in the courtroom as Judge Steenhuis read the verdict.

-Michael’s brother, Bryan, from Singleton in New South Wales, gave a victim impact statement that was read out to the court, reported The Guardian.
+Michael’s brother, Bryan, from Singleton in NSW, gave a victim impact statement that was read out to the court, reported The Guardian.

 “To this day I feel emptiness, my brother and I did everything together,” Bryan Clancy’s statement read.